• Skip to primary navigation

 • Salad Greens: If your beets come with beet greens, use some in this salad.
 They’re lovely mixed with spinach.

 • Goat Cheese or Feta?
-I’ve tried both in this salad (feta pictured) and while I like both, I prefer goat cheese.
+I’ve tested both in this salad (feta pictured) and while I like both, I prefer goat cheese.
 It’s creamy and has a nice tangy-sweet flavor that contrasts beautifully against the sweet of the beets and citrus.
 Use what you prefer or have on hand.

 • Wheat berries are a slightly sweet, nutty and chewy whole grain.
 They add an earthy depth and heartiness to this salad.
 There are several varieties including hard red and hard white.
 I use hard white because that’s what I can find in the bulk bins, but either can be used in this recipe.